ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   expressed as a fraction of clock's tick value (fraction of a millisecond for UUIDv7).
 Compute the count of possible values that can be represented in the available bit space, 4096 for the UUIDv7 rand_a field.
-  Using floating point math, multiply this fraction of a millisecond value by 4096 and round down (toward zero) to an integer result to arrive at a number between 0 and the maximum allowed for the indicated bits which is sorts monotonically based on time.
+  Using floating point or scaled integer arithmetic, multiply this fraction of a millisecond value by 4096 and round down (toward zero) to an integer result to arrive at a number between 0 and the maximum allowed for the indicated bits which sorts monotonically based on time.
 Each increasing fractional value will result in an increasing bit field value, to the precision available with these bits.